 Check out my ultimate guide How to Start a Blog (on the Side) Today.

 Yep, you saw that right.
 Little old me in the corner of each of these video interviews 👆

 In 2017, I was hired by Close to single-handedly plan, produce, launch and orchestrate a virtual summit—their Inside Sales Summit.
 Over the course of three months, I recorded 55 video interviews with some of the world’s most recognizable entrepreneurs and salespeople.

-I built a complete website using one of the best website builders around (WordPress), to host the virtual summit, created every page, edited the videos, designed the graphics, established our promotional partnerships and wrote the launch email sequences both Close and all of the partners used to promote the event.
+I built a complete website using one of the best website builders around (WordPress), got the site up and running with a managed WordPress hosting plan in order to host the virtual summit, created every page, edited the videos, designed the graphics, established our promotional partnerships and wrote the launch email sequences both Close and all of the partners used to promote the event.

 It was a lot of work.
 But, this side project netted me $30,000.

 And it’s only because of my blog that Steli and the Close team originally decided to work with me.

 Getting paid to interview 55 of my business heroes?

 Now THAT is a pretty amazing way to make money blogging.

 But just getting paid to produce a virtual summit for another company isn’t the only way to make money blogging with this monetization channel.
 You can host your own virtual summit.